samber/lo/README.md

 ### Slice

-Slice returns a copy of a slice by specifying two indices (from `start` up to, but not including `end`).
+Returns a copy of a slice from `start` up to, but not including `end`.

 ```go
 in := []int{0, 1, 2, 3, 4}